Until now, most of the discussion about nation-state cyber threats to Western nations has focused on China, Russia, and North Korea.

 #3: Iran warns its critical infrastructure of cyberattacks by the U.S.

-At the same time Iranian cyberattacks on the United States appear to be going after things like elections, Reuters reported on a very interesting angle to this story.
+At the same time Iranian cyberattacks on the United States appear to be going after things like elections and could be used for retaliation, Reuters reported on a very interesting angle to this story.

-Iranian leaders are warning industry in Iran to protect itself against the likelihood of a cyberattack by the United States and other enemies.
+Iranian leaders recently warned industry in Iran to protect itself against the likelihood of a cyberattack by the U.S. and other enemies.

 This whole thing reminds us of a promise former Secretary of Homeland Security Kirstjen Nielsen made a couple of years ago: